leandrengogang/datasciencecoursera/README.md

 ## Data Science course repository
-This is my public repository for sharing coursera training courses programs and outputs.
+This is my public repository for sharing coursera's training course programs and outputs.